Our 5" Track - Information for Visiting Model Engineers

 - Split pins or other positive securing devices are mandatory for all coupling pins.

 - Speed limits must be observed.
-There is an overall track limit of 10 km/hr, and lower limits as signed.
+There is an overall track limit of 6 km/hr on public running days, and 8 km/hr otherwise, with lower limits as signed.

 - HME Co-op maintains a minimum age of 7 years for operators on non-public running days.